Azure-Samples/ms-identity-javascript-angular-spa-aspnetcore-webapi/README.md

    > Other ways of running the scripts are described in [App Creation Scripts](./AppCreationScripts/AppCreationScripts.md)
    > The scripts also provide a guide to automated application registration, configuration and removal which can help in your CI/CD scenarios.

-1. Open the Visual Studio solution and click start to run the code.
+1. Follow the section on "Running the sample" below.

 </details>